ZhiwenLiu99/lomas-tutorial/docs/source/index.rst

 - ``lomas.preprocessor``: A package for preprocessing network trace.
 This package can deal with many input file formats (e.g. CSV, Excel, Pickle, Parquet, Pcap, etc.).
-- ``trafpy.model``: A package for learning the high dimension distribution of input trace.
+- ``lomas.model``: A package for learning the high dimension distribution of input trace.
   This package can also be used for generating (or recreating) synthetic network traces for downstream applications.